Quantum mechanics is one of the most intimidating concepts that I’ve come across, so hold on to your hats for this one.

 - Maybe waves are the true nature of things, and the point particles that we’re used to are an illusion caused by interaction.

-Eventually, boson is bound to bump into something.
+Eventually, an article is bound to bump into something.
 When it does, we can see it again and its state is now clear and fixed.
 It’s wave function now becomes irrelevant (particle physicists say that the wave function ‘collapses’).

 So as you zoom out of the quantum world and approach the world of reguar sized things like grains of sand and skyscrapers, they are so large, and interact with so many other particles all the time that their wave function is always collapsed, and so everything in our ‘world’ has a state that is fixed.
 This is called the ‘Correspondence Principle’.

-It is like if you lookat a computer screen up close, you see pixels made of multiple colours.
+It’s similar to how if you look at a computer screen up close, you see pixels made of multiple colours.
 But but as you zoom out you get the illusion of a picture.

-But from the perspective of quantum mechanics, it’s our world that’s the strange one.
+But from the perspective of quantum mechanics, our world is the illusion.